fashionunited/gatsby-starter-landing-pages/README.md

 This project aims to provide a minimal for building GatsbyJS powered blogs.

-It doesn't define any UI limitations in any way, and only gives you the basic components for SEO/Social Media/etc.
+It provides basic components for SEO/Social Media/UI.
+Since we believe in the power of CSS-in-JS, Emotion is included for styling.

 You are free to use any UI framework/styling options available to you.